Hungrybox: Personal life

 After abandoning his family and returning to Argentina in 2008, DeBiedma's father Juan Daniel died from a heart attack in late 2015.
 This was shortly before DeBiedma won both the Singles and Doubles Melee tournaments at DreamHack Winter 2015, earning his first five-figure payout and marking his first time winning both Singles and Doubles at a Super Major tournament; in a post-win interview, he broke into tears and opened about his father's lack of support.
 Conversely, DeBiedma credits his mother Lucia Violante for being consistently supportive since the beginning.

-DeBiedma's lifelong best friend and manager is Luis "Crunch" Rosias, whom DeBiedma credits with training him and helping him develop his skills at Melee, most notably in how to win against Fox, who is often considered the best character in the game, and has a notoriously favorable matchup against DeBiedma's character, Jigglypuff.
+DeBiedma's lifelong best friend and manager is Luis "Crunch" Rosias.
+DeBiedma credits Rosias with training him and helping him develop his skills at Melee, most notably in how to win against Fox, who is often considered the best character in the game and has a favorable matchup against DeBiedma's character, Jigglypuff.

 While competing professionally in Melee, DeBiedma continued to be a full-time student, graduating Freedom High School in 2011, and the University of Florida with a bachelor's degree in chemical engineering in 2015; after getting his degree, he relocated from Jacksonville, Florida to Buford, Georgia, and then again to Demopolis, Alabama, in order to find work that could still allow him to continue his full-time Super Smash Bros. career.
 In 2015, he began working as a process engineer for WestRock, but quit his job the following year after underperforming at The Big House 6, in order to pursue a full-time eSports career.
 In March 2018, however, the decline of his mental health in 2017 following a break-up led him to take a regular job once again at ServiceNow in Florida; his feeling that the Melee community's perception of him was deteriorating also weighed heavily on him and was a factor in this decision.
 In June 2019, after winning CEO for the fourth time, he announced that he would be leaving the workforce to pursue eSports full-time once again.

 On August 15, 2017, DeBiedma became a U.S. citizen.